Unsecured Load Truck Accidents in Utah

 Federal Cargo Security Regulations

-The Federal Motor Carrier Safety Administration (FMCSA), which regulates the interstate trucking industry, sets the requirements for how to secure loads on trucks.
+The Federal Motor Carrier Safety Administration (FMCSA), which regulates the interstate trucking industry, sets the requirements for how to secure loads on trucks in Utah.
 According to FMCSA rules, a truck’s cargo must be secured on or within the vehicle by one or any combination of the following:

 - Structures within the truck or trailer with sufficient strength to hold the cargo